 The Degree Audit Reporting System (DARS) produces a report reflecting academic progress toward completion of an undergraduate degree in your declared or proposed major.
 The DARS report, or degree audit, shows how your University of Washington courses, transfer courses, and courses in progress apply toward degree requirements.
 The Degree Audit Report is an internal document.
 It should be used as a tool to assist you and your adviser in planning your future coursework.
 It is not an official certification of your academic record.

-Use the MyUW Personal Service "Degree Progress - DARS" to request, view, and print degree audits for any available degree program.
+Go to the degree audit page in MyPlan to request, view, and print degree audits for any available degree program.
 Audits are now available for all Seattle, Bothell and Tacoma undergraduate majors and minors, as well as some professional programs.

 The following is general information about the structure and makeup of the audit.
-See The Key to DARS for a more detailed explanation of its text.
+See the hover text on your audit for a more detailed explanation of its text.

 The requirement areas--university, college, and major--are further broken down into specific pieces known as sub-requirements.
 Each sub-requirement is independent and must be satisfactorily completed.
 The requirement is not satisfied if any individual sub-requirement is deficient.